solidjs/solid/README.md

 render(Counter, document.getElementById("app")!);
 ```

-Solid compiles our JSX down to efficient real DOM updates.
+Solid compiles your JSX down to efficient real DOM updates.
 It uses the same reactive primitives (`createSignal`) at runtime but making sure there's as little rerendering as possible.
 Here's what that looks like in this example:

 ```js
 import { template as _$template } from "solid-js/web";